SimonCropp/MarkdownSnippets/docs/mdsource/snippet-exclusion.source.md

 When scanning for snippets the following are ignored:

  * All directories and files starting with a period `.`
- * All binary files as defined by https://github.com/sindresorhus/binary-extensions/
  * Any of the following directory names: `bin`, `obj`
+ * All binary files as defined by https://github.com/sindresorhus/binary-extensions/:

+snippet: ExcludedFileExtensions

+ * Files that cannot contain comments:

+snippet: NoAcceptCommentsExtensions